Join us for one of our upcoming sessions.

 June Cotte holds the Scott & Melissa Beattie Professorship in Marketing and is Professor of Marketing at the Ivey Business School.
 From 1998-2001, she was Assistant Professor of Marketing at the Darla Moore School of Business at the University of South Carolina.
 She earned her B.B.A.
 (Honors) at Brock University, her M.B.A. from University of Windsor, and her Ph.D. from the University of Connecticut.

 Professor Cotte's research interests focus on behavioral issues, including why and when people will pay more for ethically produced products, how people perceive time and how that influences their behavior at work and at leisure, family influence on behavior, and consumption issues in gambling.
-She is on the Editorial Review Board of the Journal of Consumer Psychology.
+She is on the Editorial Review Boards of the Journal of Marketing and the Journal of Consumer Psychology.
 Her work has appeared in the Journal of Consumer Research, Journal of Consumer Psychology, MIT/Sloan Management Review, Journal of Business Research, Journal of Strategic Marketing, Journal of Services Marketing, and the Journal of Managerial Psychology, as well as in the Wall Street Journal, and other journals and books.